 If the wooden floor in your home is slightly raised than normal, you will have to use a different method to bolt down your safe and secure it.
 It is essential to check the quality of the floorboard, especially if it measures 2×8 floor joists.
 You can use two different methods to secure your rifle safe on a raised wooden floor:

 - To stabilize the safe on a raised wooden floor, drill the four lag bolts in the plywood.
 This helps to connect the mounting holes of the safe to the wood.
-Check for the position of the safe, and it should not rock.
-If your safe still rocks, you can use a pry-bar under the safe to ward off it is rocking.
+Check for the position of the safe, and it should not move.
+If your safe still moves, you can use a pry-bar under the safe to ward off it is moving.
 Additionally, you can apply a strong adhesive to ensure that the safe is tightly gripped to the floor.